 “She’s my little sister,” Sarah said.

 Teri ignored what Sarah said, and continued.
-“I remember when I used to come over, the second Cindy heard my voice, she would come running!
+“I remember when I used to come over, and Cindy would come running the second she heard my voice!
 What happened to her?
 Where’s my little sister?”
 Teri said, pretending to sob.

 “Clearly she’s Nana-Chan’s little sister now,” Sarah said.